 - but you may also want to know ‘How does my art therapy improve wellbeing?’ which is best answered using qualitative data

-Gathering data through focus groups
+Gathering data through focus groups and interviews

 This is a technique for collecting data in a group setting and an interactive environment on a topic or area of interest defined by a researcher.